Adress: U Památníku 2, 130 05 Praha 3, Phone: +420 973 204 900, e-mail: firstname.lastname@example.org, fax: +420 222 541 308

 Mladoboleslavská ul., Praha 9 – Kbely, Phone No: +420 973 207 500.
 The museum is open in the summer season, i.e. from May till October, every day except Monday from 10.00 AM to 6 PM.
 Admission is free of charge.
 To get to the museum take bus No. 185, 259, 280, 302, 375, 376 – 10 minutes from Letňany underground station (stop Letecké museum).

 Lešany near Týnec nad Sázavou, Post Office Krhanice, 257 42, Phone No: +420 973 296 161.
-The museum is open during the summer season in the following hours: in June 9.30 AM to 5.30 PM (weekends only), in July and August 9.30 AM to 5.30 PM (daily except mondays).
+The museum is open during the summer season in the following hours: in June and September 9.30 AM to 5.30 PM (weekends only), in July and August 9.30 AM to 5.30 PM (daily except mondays).
 Admission is free of charge.
 How to get to the museum: by car Prague – highway D1 direct to Brno – exit Velké popovice – Babice – Lešany u Týnce nad Sázavou.
 By train: from station Praha Hlavní nádraží, direction Týnec nad Sázavou, to the Krhanice station.
 Then walk 500 meters over the bridge to the museum.

 The Military History Institute in Prague is a military institution, governed by the Ministry of Defence of the Czech Republic.
 The Military History Institute consists of the headquarters and three specialized departments (the museum and administration department with the restoration section, the history and documentation department that manages also the military history library, and the operational/economic department.
 The research activities focus particularly on the issues of the 1st, 2nd and 3rd resistance, and the personal issues of top military personalities.
 The Czech and Czechoslovak militarism, especially in the 20th century, is subject to the thorough and long-term research.